 Sometimes email service providers block many IP addresses when they suspect spamming activities.
 In this case, your emails won’t be able to cross the filters of the recipient’s server, resulting in an email bounce back.

 Free email providers like Gmail, Yahoo, Zoho, Outlook, AOL share a single IP address with many users.
-When any shared user performs a spammy email campaign, other email users with shared IP addresses get affected.
-So if you are doing a campaign, avoid using free emails.
+When any shared user performs a spammy email campaign(sequence), other email users with shared IP addresses get affected.
+Avoid using free emails if you are doing a email campaign(sequence).

 3. Email blocked by receiving server